 TCAT Funding Structure

 TCAT is funded by the State Transit Operating Assistance Fund, based on ridership and miles traveled.
-These state funds are TCAT’s largest source of operating revenue, 36 percent of its total, with $4.6 million projected for TCAT’s 2013 $12.7 million budget.
+These state funds are TCAT’s largest source of operating revenue or more than 35 percent of TCAT’s $14 million annual budget.

-The City, County and Cornell each provide equal funding to TCAT, 19.5 percent of TCAT’s total budget or a total of $2.5 million ($829,432 each) in 2013; a revenue source that has remained flat for five consecutive years.
-Other sources of operating income include cash fares, 30 percent of the total budget, including Cornell University’s volume discount program, and to a smaller extent, federal operating funds, 10.6 percent of the total budget.
+The City, County and Cornell each provide equal funding to TCAT, or 18 percent of TCAT’s total budget or a total of more than $2.5 million in 2016.
+Other sources of operating income include cash fares, more than 30 percent of the total budget, including Cornell University’s annual fare paymkent program, and to a smaller extent, federal operating funds, 10.8 percent of the total budget.

-As a result, TCAT management and the TCAT Board of Directors have made the need for predictable and adequate funding a top priority and continue to work together to find solutions.
+TCAT management and the TCAT Board of Directors continue to make the need for predictable and adequate funding a top priority and continue to work with its local funders and stakeholders to find solutions.

-Despite funding constraints, the past several years have been particularly ambitious and creative for TCAT.
+Despite funding constraints, the past decade has been particularly ambitious.
 Projects included: